Forciu/Forciu/README.md

 # Hey There! 👋

-## :grin: Software Manual/Automated Tester in Python
+## Software Manual/Automated Tester in Python

 <p>I am a software tester with expertise in both manual and automated testing using Python.
 With a passion for ensuring software quality, I strive to deliver reliable and bug-free solutions.